 contact details, next of kin and work history details/references, relevant medical records and any criminal record information if declared.

-e) Online Identifiers such as Cookies, Browsing History, IP address.
+e) Online Identifiers such as Cookies, Browsing History, and IP address.

 22. Data Protection Measures

 The Company shall ensure that all its employees, agents, contractors, or other parties working on its behalf comply with the following when working with personal data: